-Concern Consequence Support Monitoring Occasional Inappropriate Behaviour - Interrupting, calling out, ignoring instructions lack of effort in work Warm and curious look from staff member, reminding/refocusing followed by a thank you when they have complied.
-Praise improved behaviour and positive role models to support and 'buddy up' In class with the class teacher Recreational times Noted in formal and informal observations Regular Inappropriate Behaviour - Interrupting, calling out, ignoring instructions lack of effort in work - INCREASED and more REGULARY noted in class despite class positives Recording in individual log (CPOMS) Stepping out of the classroom to for a brief conversation to understand how to comply with the class rules.
+Concern Consequence Support Monitoring Occasional Inappropriate Behaviour - Interrupting, calling out, ignoring instructions lack of effort in work appropriate Behaviour rupting, calling out,Warm and curious look from staff member, reminding/refocusing followed by a thank you when they have complied.Praise improved behaviour and positive role models to support and 'buddy up' In class with the class teacher Recreational times Noted in formal and informal observations Regular Inappropriate Behaviour - Interrupting, calling out, ignoring instructions lack of effort in work - INCREASED and more REGULARY noted in class despite class positives Recording in individual log (CPOMS) Stepping out of the classroom to for a brief conversation to understand how to comply with the class rules.
 Discussion with the class teacher during break or lunch or social time to ensure the child understands the class rules and how to comply.
 Informing parents in a curious, collaborative manner to support their child to comply with high standards of behaviour.
 De-escalation through calming and co-regulation.
 Attuning to the child's emotional level.
 Accepting and validating the child's experience Setting clear boundaries calmly Soothing the child's stressed state Class Behaviour monitoring Regularly shared with Phase Leader and/or SENDCo Persistent Inappropriate and/or disruptive behaviour Refusals and defiant behaviours, verbal or physical with peers, inappropriate language Persistent lying Recorded on the online behaviour system.
 Discussion with a Phase leader or DHT during break or lunch or social time to ensure the child understands the class/school rules and can express their barriers to complying.
 Loss of privileges, such as use of certain treats or responsibilities.
 Teacher involves SENDCo and/or DHT to escalate more formal individual monitoring of the child through CPOMS.
-Report card.
 As above in support Discussion with the parent to initiate a personalised behaviour plan that is shared with all relevant staff.
 SEND Provision on the SEND Register for Emotional, social and mental health.
 Access to more regular pastoral support through use of class TA's and Pastoral provision.
-Online monitoring system CPOMS Involvement of the SENCO for more bespoke strategies Daily report card Extreme behaviours - racism, homophobic language, targeted violence to peers, damage to property, stealing, bullying.
-Refusal to work or engage with support.
-Extreme behaviour in the classroom which impacts on learning or safety of pupils.
-Removal from the classroom to be educated in the Pastoral area for a morning or afternoon session.
-Restorative conversation with DHT/HT/SENDCo.
-DHT/HT/SENDCo meet with parents to discuss further support.
-SENDCo involvement, regular contact with teacher to inform parents of child's progress with complying with the high standards of behaviour.
-Parents to be informed of a removal from the classroom.
-Pastoral or SLT support to allow the pupil to regain calm in a safe space and facilitate reflection by the pupil on the behaviour that led to removal.
-CPOMS to reflect a removal from the classroom to allow analysis of the underlying factors of the disruptive behaviour.
-Adapt the Positive Intervention Plan(PiP) Involvement of agency for 1:1 input and support via SENDCo Extreme violence towards staff Frequent or extreme violence to peers Danger to themselves or others Challenging all levels of authority HT- Suspension (fixed term) Permanent Exclusion - given nature of the behaviour exhibited Contact with parents Contact with support agency, if involved Governors informed SEND Provision EHCplan discussion Review the Positive Intervention Plan(PiP) WCC Exclusions Procedures
+Online monitoring system CPOMS Involvement of the SENCO for more bespoke strategies Service of the second se Involvement of agency for 1:1 input and support via SENDCo Extreme violence towards staff Frequent or extreme violence to peers Danger to themselves or others Challenging all levels of authority HT- Suspension (fixed term) Permanent Exclusion - given nature of the behaviour exhibited Contact with parents Contact with support agency, if involved Governors informed SEND Provision EHCplan discussion Review the Positive Intervention Plan(PiP) WCC Exclusions Procedures